Code Review Module

 Atlassian Crucible Commercial (Has more features then Review Board)

-#7 Updated by Aaron Soules about 11 years ago
+#7 Updated by Aaron Soules over 11 years ago

 Agreed, I use redmine at work for several projects and we would benefit from repository comments.
 I would like to replicate the github comment system, where you can tag your comment with a specific line number.
 That way my team could use it as a lightweight code review system.
 Once that works, I would like to add a feature that allows the commiter to request reviews from other users.

 #11 Updated by Aaron Soules over 10 years ago

 - % Done changed from 0 to 20